31 Interesting Facts About Iran

 The flag of Iran

-26. The inscription on the flag reads “Allāhu akbar” (“God is great”) and is repeated 22 times, honouring the date of the revolution: 22 Bahrām in the Iranian calendar.
+26. The inscription on the flag reads “Allāhu Akbar” (“God is great”) and is repeated 22 times, honoring the date of the revolution: 22 Bahrām in the Iranian calendar.

 27. Iran is part of an area known as the Fertile Crescent, also known as the “Cradle of Civilization”.
 The Fertile Crescent covers a roughly crescent-shaped area of fertile land that also incorporates parts of present-day Egypt, Jordan, Lebanon, Palestine, Israel, Syria, Turkey, Iraq and Cyprus.